FDU-Capstone-Group-7/Project/Code/Source_code/README.md

 4. CLI : pip install -r requirements.txt
 5. CLI : docker-compose up
 6. CLI : python3 manage.py migrate
+7. CLI : python3 manage.py makemigrations Indie_Game
+8. CLI : python3 manage.py createsuperuser (set your User_Name and Password)
-7. CLI : python3 manage.py runserver
+9. CLI : python3 manage.py runserver

-Open a browser and go to: http://127.0.0.1:8000/admin Log in : super_user - 12345
+Open a browser and go to: http://127.0.0.1:8000/admin

+P.S.
+If terminal tells you that Port is already occupied.
+Kill the process is running in this port by executing:
+1. lsof -i :8000       ##### to find the process ID
+2. kill -9 <PID>       ##### <PID> is the second column in the row

 ###########################################